Ehsanul Haque Babu

 Ehsanul Haque Babu is a Bangladeshi film producer known for his contributions to the country's cinema industry.
 He gained prominence for producing the film Rehana Maryam Noor (2021), which became the first Bangladeshi film to be officially selected for the Cannes Film Festival under the Un Certain Regard section.

 Career

 Ehsanul Haque Babu has been actively involved in the Bangladeshi film industry, working on projects that have received both national and international recognition.
 He produced Rehana Maryam Noor, directed by Abdullah Mohammad Saad, which gained critical acclaim and was described by Indian filmmaker Anurag Kashyap as one of the most powerful films from South Asia, with a strong focus on the central character and its themes.

 The film had its world premiere at the Cannes Film Festival in 2021.

 Besides Rehana Maryam Noor (2021), he has worked as a producer on other Bangladeshi films, including Live from Dhaka (2016) and Refugee (2022).

+In 2026, Babu produced the series ANNiE, which was selected for its world premiere in the Spotlight: Women in Series section of the Seriencamp Festival in Cologne, Germany.

 In the advertising industry, Haque has produced over 500 commercials for global brands such as Huawei, Samsung, and Nestlé, as well as national companies like Grameenphone and Bashundhara Group.